On Bayesian Oracle Properties: Bayesian Oracle Properties

-Although we have talked about model averaging so far, similar results also exists for Bayesian model selection.
-Suppose $\hat M$ is any {\it Maximum-A-Posteriori} model choice, so that $\pi(\hat M)=\max_M\pi(M)$, we are interested in the total variation distance between the posterior $\pi(\cdot|\hat M)$ based on Bayesian model selection, and the oracle posterior $\pi(\cdot|M_0)$ based on the true model $M_0$.\\
+As an alternative to Bayesian model averaging, one could select only one MAP model that has the maximum posterior probability.
+We would like to establish similar results to Theorem 1 for MAP model selection.
+Suppose $\widehat M$ is any MAP model choice, so that $\pi(\widehat M|\DD)=\max_{j\geq 1} \pi(M_j|\DD)$.
+We are interested in the total variation distance between the posterior $\pi(\theta|\widehat M, \DD)$ based on the MAP model, and the oracle posterior $\pi(\theta|M^*,\DD)$ based on the true model $M^*$.
+We hope that inference based on the MAP model choice $\widehat M$ is almost as good as if based on the true model $M^*$.